 1. What is 48 frames per second, exactly?

 The basic idea is that when a movie is projected onto the silver screen, we see 24 frames (or images) that have been recorded in a single second, alternating with blank frames.
-Feature-length films, up until this point, have been in 24 frames per second (originally because of technical restrictions at the dawn of the medium, and now because of convention).
+Feature-length films, up until this point, have been in 24 frames per second since the late 20s (originally because of technical needs at the dawn of the medium, and now because of convention).
 This format, classic thought it may be, has both its advantages and disadvantages; 24 fps gives the filmic look we all know and love, but because of the way the frames are mixed with blank images, fast camera motion also yields an effect known as “judder” – jerky visuals that can be harsh on the eye.

 The director of The Lord of the Rings and The Hobbit, Peter Jackson, with the backing of fellow cinema mogul James Cameron, has decided that the industry is ready to move into a higher frame rate.
 This eliminates judder and gives an overall smoother, more realistic image.
 Jackson also claims this improves 3D; he compares old 3D to watching the movie through a “window,” and says that now that “window” is removed.
 Many other forms of audio/visual media, such as video games, are already operating with this technology.